An3bi/musebook/teams.md

 ### Editorial

-Creates and distributes our amazing content
+Creates and distributes our awesome content

 **Adrian**, *Editor in Chief*